cisagov/ScubaGear/PowerShell/ScubaGear/baselines/defender.md

 Microsoft 365 (M365) Defender is a cloud-based enterprise defense suite that coordinates prevention, detection, investigation, and response.
 This set of tools and features are used to detect many types of attacks.

-This baseline focuses on the features of Defender for Office 365, but some settings are actually configured in the Microsoft Purview compliance portal.
-However, for simplicity, both the M365 Defender and Microsoft Purview compliance portal items are contained in this baseline.
+This baseline focuses on the features of Defender for Office 365, but some settings are actually configured in the Microsoft Purview portal.
+However, for simplicity, both the M365 Defender and Microsoft Purview portal items are contained in this baseline.

 Generally, use of Microsoft Defender is not required by the baselines of the core M365 products (Exchange Online, Teams, etc.).
 Should an agency elect to use Defender as their tool of choice, agencies should apply these baseline settings.
 Please note that some of the controls in the core baselines require the use of a dedicated security tool that provides comparable protection as Defender.
 In addition to applying these controls, agencies should consider using a cloud access security broker to secure their environments as they adopt zero trust principles.